DrSquidX/SquidNet/README.md

 # SquidNet
 A highly functional Botnet with security, powerful bot scripts, and the ability to set up remote access to it with admin scripts along with an ugly web-interface(It still functions well though).
 It is mainly using TCP for regular bots, but it can use SSH when logging into SSH Servers.

+# Update
+I'm not entirely sure what else I could add to the botnet.
+I need some suggestions, so contact me any new ideas if you can.

 # Features
 Security - Has a Username and Password that the user is able to configure, to set up remote connections.